GHeinzelmann/BAT.py/README.md

 You should see a ./Results directory inside each ligand folder from the ./fe directory, containing all the components and the final calculated binding free energy, located in the Results.dat file.
 This folder also contains the results for each of the chosen data blocks, used to calculate the uncertainties, as well as the equilibrated structure of the protein-ligand complex used as the restraints reference state.

-The binding free energies of the five ligands are shown in the Table below, so they can be compared to the results obtained by BAT.
+The experimental binding free energies of the five ligands [11] are shown in the Table below, so they can be compared to the results obtained by BAT.

 | Ligand      | Binding Free Energy   |
 | :---------: | :-------------------: |